HM Prison Oakwood: History

 Planned initially as a titan prison holding up to 2,500 prisoners, it was downsized following the cancellation of the titan scheme.
 It was estimated as costing around £180 million and described in the press as a "superprison".
 The prison is located next to existing prisons HMP Featherstone and HMYOI Brinsford and was constructed by Kier Build.
 Building the prison at that location required road remodelling to cope with an anticipated additional 1,400 rush-hour journeys on local roads.
 The A460 Cannock Road was remodelled at the junction with New Road in Featherstone, but the local council was criticised in the local press for not going far enough with the changes.

 Preparation of the site began in August 2009.
 The prison was the first to be built in a modular fashion in the UK, with pre-construction sections containing plumbing, electricity and fire alarm systems.
 The modules first arrived in February 2010, notably the energy centre for the project.
 The prison comprised three residential blocks and 13 other buildings.

-Although reported by some media outlets as being sold, it's operation was contracted out to G4S in March 2011, for fifteen years, along with HMP Birmingham, to become G4S’ fifth and sixth prisons in England and Wales.
+Although reported by some media outlets as being sold, its operation was contracted out to G4S in March 2011, for fifteen years, along with HMP Birmingham, to become G4S’ fifth and sixth prisons in England and Wales.
 Secretary of State for Justice Kenneth Clarke announced the outcome of the bidding process in the House of Commons, stating that Featherstone 2 would come in at £31 million less than announced by the previous government.